Do you believe in fate?

 I personally think the girl should be forgiven, but her careless behavior should not be an example for other youngsters.
 I salute both the man and the girl's big heart for the sake of the baby.

 Had they both been living in a western country, they would have received a lot less fuss.
+I think this kind of circumstance is commonly accepted among westerners.

 What about Asians living in western countries?
 Would they make a fuss if this incident happened in their neighborhood?